Orgzales/BigDataFinalProject/README.md

 		- Get the classes that the spell could use
 		- Check if the charater has the class that is within the requiements
 			- if the charater does give out a precent success to that name in that session
+			- Any nans replace it with "Charater knows no spells"

+Later on tokenize all words to get a cluster of certain words for 3d models